 As a broadcaster and writer, Douglas has worked for the BBC, Channel 4 and BAFTA amongst others specialising in genres from music and film to sport and entertainment.
-This and more is detailed in his new book released in 2015, the part memoir, part how to guide to creativity – Left Of The Mainstream: From DIY Filmmaking To Public Service Broadcasting.
+This and more is detailed in his new book released in 2015, the part memoir, part how to guide to creativity – Left Of The Mainstream: From DIY Film-maker To Public Service Broadcasting.

-He is also known for letting his humour and opinions run loose as a regular on BBC Radio 5Live’s Sony Gold award winning Fighting Talk where he has attained something of a cult following, as well as his work on 5Live’s The Manifesto, BBC Radio 4’s It’s Not What You Know and starring in the Belle&Sebastian film Write About Love in the duel roles of host and band manager.
+He is also known for letting his humour and opinions run loose as a regular on BBC Radio 5Live’s Sony Gold award winning Fighting Talk where he has attained something of a cult following, as well as his work on 5Live’s The Manifesto, BBC Radio 4’s It’s Not What You Know and starring in the Belle&Sebastian film Write About Love in the dual roles of host and band manager.

 He has written for the majority of shows he has presented and for stations ranging from the BBC to MTV Networks while continuing to pen essays on various cultural matters.
 This body of work has gained him the reputation as an accomplished, intelligent and witty broadcaster.